Raúl Ramírez

 Raúl Ramírez (born 20 June 1953) is a Mexican former professional tennis player.
-He was active during the 1970s and 1980s.
-Ramírez was the first player to finish first in both singles and doubles Grand Prix point standings, accomplishing the feat in 1976.

 He attended and played tennis at the University of Southern California in Los Angeles.

 Personal life

 Ramírez was born in Ensenada, Baja California.
 In 1981, he married the Venezuelan-born former Miss Universe Maritza Sayalero.
 The couple lives in Ensenada and have three children: Rebecca (born 1982), Raúl (born 1984), and Daniel Francisco (1989).

 Career

+Ramírez was active during the 1970s and 1980s.

+He was in 40 singles finals where he won 19 titles and 21 runner-up titles, and participated in 101 doubles finals where he won 60 titles and 41 runner-up titles.

+Ramírez was the first player to finish No. 1 in both singles and doubles Grand Prix point standings, accomplishing the feat in 1976.

-Ramirez was ranked as high as World No. 4 (achieving this ranking on 7 November 1976) and he is one of the all-time leading doubles winners, having spent 62 weeks ranked World No. 1 in doubles, beginning 12 April 1976.
-He won 19 singles titles, including titles at the ATP Masters Series events in Rome (1975) and Monte Carlo (1978).
+He was ranked as high as World No. 4 in singles (achieved on November 7 1976) by the ATP ranking and he is one of the all-time leading doubles winners, having spent 62 weeks ranked World No. 1 in doubles, beginning 12 April 1976.